 3. Damper

 The damper allows cold air to enter the refrigerator.
 It opens and closes periodically to regulate the amount of cold air that goes into the fridge.
 If the damper gets broken, it may stay open and cold air will pour into the fridge nonstop.
-This will make the fridge too cold and your food may begin to freeze.

-4. Temperature control board
+4. Temperature Control Board

 Each component that may be responsible for making the fridge freeze foods has to be checked.
 You have to do this so that the problem can be isolated and solved.
 We will therefore discuss how to check these components for faults…